DrCarbonCIMH/extractBrain/README.md

 The best parameter set is probably more like an art.. but try to make the 'plateau' as wide as possible (see docs)

 ![alt text](https://github.com/DrCarbonCIMH/extractBrain/blob/main/doc/brainExtraction_result.png)
-upper left: anatomical input image; upper right: preprocessed image (using 'preprocStyle' full; lower left: 'extracted' brain; lower right: brain mask
+upper left: anatomical input image; upper right: preprocessed image (using 'preprocStyle' full); lower left: 'extracted' brain; lower right: estimated brain mask

+In case you are not happy with the result you can use 'ms_app_checkBrainMasks' to define a new brain mask by choosing another iteration step.
+'OptG' is the step which the algorithm chose initially.
+Load the created 'BrainMask*.mat' file (use SPM's recursive search function to load several .mat files at once).
 ![alt text](https://github.com/DrCarbonCIMH/extractBrain/blob/main/doc/checkBrainMasks_app.png)

 !!
 Watch Out !! the given docs are not uptodate!